twardoch/split-markdown4gpt/API.md

     md_dict: The Markdown dictionary to build sections from.

 Returns:
-    A list of sections (named tuples) containing the Markdown content and its size in tokens.
+    A list of sections (dicts) containing the Markdown content as "md" and its size in tokens as "gptok_size".

 <a id="split_markdown4gpt.splitter.MarkdownLLMSplitter.build"></a>